omer-sade/to-do-list/README.md

       ```

 3. **Install Dependencies**:
-   - Navigate to the backend folder and install dependencies:
+   - Navigate to the root folder and install dependencies:
      ```bash
-     cd server
-     npm install
-     ```
-   - Navigate to the frontend folder and install dependencies:
-     ```bash
-     cd ../client
      npm install
      ```